0pointr/imd-weather-data-rest/README.md

 # imd-weather-data-rest

-This package provides a simple REST-ish interface for grabbing weather data published by IMD.
-IMD itself publishes no publicly accessible API which is sad for a public meteorological department at current times.
+This package provides a simple REST-ish interface for grabbing weather data published by the Indian Meteorological Department.
+IMD itself publishes no publicly accessible API which is rather sad for a public meteorological department at current times.

 This package attempts to scrape data from IMD's website and serve it in a tidy format, but this also means it is at the mercy of IMD not changing its website's